opportunity-hack/2020-summer-volunteer-internship/README.md

 7. A solution shall allow for proper security (e.g. using Google SSO or Facebook SSO for ease of use and increased security instead of maintaining security within the website)
 8. A solution shall provide significant documentation and various platforms and a cost/benefit analysis and comparison between products.
 It may be useful to develop a scoring system in various categories so that you can clearly show the winner in this manner.
 9. Uncached page load times shall be less than or equal to 3 seconds - [ref](https://www.criticalcase.com/blog/what-is-page-load-time-and-why-it-is-important.html)
+10. You should research at least 8 different alternative platforms, but no more than 20.
 ### References
 - [Cece's Hope Center](https://github.com/opportunity-hack/Arizona/issues/40), [Impact One Breast Cancer Foundation](https://github.com/opportunity-hack/Arizona/issues/41), and [Newtown CDC](https://github.com/opportunity-hack/Arizona/issues/42) all were looking for help in this area at the 2018 Opportunity Hack
 - [Animals and Humans in Disaster Inc](https://github.com/opportunity-hack/Arizona/issues/35) also needs help in this space